 Our Resources Page provides external links to some of the most useful resources that we use, and that we mention and recommend in our podcast.

-Join our Google+ community forums to join the discussions.
+Join our community chat forums to join the discussions.

 Have you been wondering how to actually receive each episode of this (or any other) podcast automatically?
 Although it is called "subscribing," you are really just adding the podcast to your podcast receiving software... and of course it's free.